DmitryF-go/articles/Ubuntu/01_Commands_dictionary.md

 `lsb_release -cs` returns the name of your Ubuntu distribution, such as `bionic`.
+`lsb_release -a` gives LSB (Linux Standard Base) and distribution-specific information on the CLI.

 `lsmod` show which loadable kernel modules are currently loaded.